slackapi/bolt-js/docs/_future/workflows.md

 ### Defining input parameters {#defining-input-parameters}

 Workflows can pass information into both Functions and other Workflows that are part of its Workflow steps.
-To do this, we define what information we want to bring in to the Workflow via its `input_parameters` property.
+To do this, we define what information we want to bring into the Workflow via its `input_parameters` property.

 A Workflow's `input_parameters` property has two sub-properties: `required`, which is how you can ensure that a Workflow only executes if specific input parameters are provided, and `properties`, where you can list the specific parameters that your Workflow accounts for.
 Any [Built-in type](https://api.slack.com/future/types) or [Custom type](https://api.slack.com/future/types/custom) can be used.